Tomasuh/Maltego_Transform_Blockchain_DNS/README.md

 ## Dependencies

-The dependencies in requirements.txt does only need to be installed if a regenaration of the database will be done.
+The dependencies in requirements.txt only need to be installed if a regenaration of the database will be done.